JPeters775/osticket-prereqs/README.md

 <h3>Create Virtual Machine in Azure</h3>

 <p>
 Create a Resource Group and create a Virtual Machine (VM) with 2-4 Virtual CPUs.
-I used Windows 10 as my operating system.
+Choose Windows 10 as your operating system.
 Make sure to allow the VM to create a new Virtual Network (Vnet).
 </p>
 <br />